Skip to content

 }),

-Finally, import this router in the src/server/router.ts file.
+Finally, import this router in the app/server/router.ts file.

 account: accountRouter,

-To put the UI and shared code, let's create a projects folder in the src/features folder.
-It's in this folder that we will put all the UI of the projects feature and also the shared code between server and UI.
+To put the UI and shared code, let’s create a project folder in the app/features folder.
+It’s in this folder that we will put all the UI of the projects feature and also the shared code between server and UI.

-Let's create the src/features/projects/schemas.ts file with the zod schema for one project.
+Let’s create the app/features/project/schema.ts file with the zod schema for one project.

 import { z } from "zod";